LydiaKirubai/JavaLearning/README.md

 This repository contains basic Java programs and exercises created for self-learning.
 The goal is to practice Java syntax, core concepts, and simple problem-solving through small examples.

 **What’s included**
-- Beginner-level Java programs
+- Beginner-level Java programs.
-- Simple examples covering core topics such as variables, loops, methods, and classes
+- Simple examples covering core topics such as variables, loops, methods, and classes.

 **How to use**